Sahil0901/netflix-gpt/netflix-gpt/README.md

 - Fetch Data for movie trailer
 - Update store with movie trailer data
 - Embedded the youtube trailer movie to our app
 - Used tailwind to make it look awesome.
+- Created Popular Movies, Upcoming Movies scrollable components.
+- Updated our store with upcoming and popular movies
+- Started the GPT search engine integration
+- Created Gptearchengine.js
+- Congigured openai.js w/ dangerouslyAllow : true so that browser avoid all the warnings regarding sensitive data.
+- Prepared our gptQuery prompt to get efficient results.
+- Integrated TMDB search engine to our gpt search engine.
+- Learnt about Promise.all
+- Stored our tmdb movie reulst in Redux store.

 # Features

 - Login Page
   - Sign in/Sign up Page
   - Redirect to browse page